Aditya3525/CurrentWorking-mental-wellness-ai-/README.md

 ---

-Happy building, and thanks for supporting mental wellbeing with thoughtful software. 💙
+Happy building, and thanks for supporting wellbeing with thoughtful software. 💙